-A. Isolation Switch (Fig. 9)
+A. Isolation Switch (Fig. 8)

-Power is switched on and off to each individual controller compartment by a fixedmounted, externally-operated, three-pole isolation switch.
-When the switch is in the open position, incoming power is isolated from the compartment interior by an automatic shutter.
-Also, the load terminals of the switch are automatically grounded in the open position for additional safety.
+Power is switched on and off to the controller by a fixed-mounted, externally-operated, three-pole isolation switch.
+When the switch is in the off position, incoming power is isolated from the controller compartment interior by an automatic shutter.
+For additional safety, the load terminals of the switch are automatically grounded when the switch is off.

-The isolation switch is designed to accept a direct connection from the line stabs of the withdrawable contactor carriage.
-This connection is automatically made when the contactor carriage is installed in the medium voltage compartment.
+Three bolted-in current-limiting power fuses provide primary short-circuit protection for the controller and load circuit.
+These fuses are connected between the isolation switch and the vacuum contactor.
 When the switch is closed by operating the external handle, incoming power is applied to the line side of the power fuses.
 In this position, the motor or other load may be switched on and off by operating the vacuum contactor.

 The isolation switch is mechanically interlocked with the vacuum contactor and the compartment door.
-Details of the interlocking are discussed in section H.
+Details of the interlocking are discussed in section F.

 The position of the isolation switch blades can be observed through a window in the medium voltage compartment door.
 Thus, it is possible to have visual evidence that the power source is isolated before entering the medium voltage compartment.
-The switch is also provided with lock-out provisions (Fig. IO).
+The switch is also provided with lock-out provisions (Fig. 9).